 delaying your graduation date.
 But if you get a few courses out of the way during

-The intersession breaks can be especially helpful in taking needed prerequisite courses so you’re ready for upper division classes when they’re offered.
-Part-time students can especially benefit from intersession courses in terms of staying on track with a graduation schedule.
+The breaks can be especially helpful in taking needed prerequisite courses so you’re ready for upper division classes when they’re offered.
+Part-time students can especially benefit from taking courses between semesters in terms of staying on track with a graduation schedule.

-For more information about enrolling in courses for tinalo’ intersession, view the Course Schedule here, visit uog.edu/admissions, or call the Office of Admissions and Records at 735-2202.
+For more information, view the Course Schedule, visit the Office of Admissions & Records webpage, or call the Office of Admissions & Records at (671) 735-2202.